tatuylonen/wiktextract/README.md

 * ``coordinate_terms`` - non-disambiguated coordinate term linkages for the word (see below)
 * ``wikidata`` - non-disambiguated Wikidata identifer
 * ``wiktionary`` - non-disambiguated page title in Wikipedia (possibly prefixed by language id)
-* ``inflection`` - conjugation and declension entries found for the word, as dictionaries.
-These basically capture the language-specific inflection template for the word.
 * ``head_templates``: part-of-speech specific head tags for the word.
 This basically just captures the templates (their name and arguments) as a list of dictionaries.
 Most applications may want to ignore this.
+* ``inflection_templates`` - conjugation and declension templates found for the word, as dictionaries.
+These basically capture the language-specific inflection template for the word.
+Note that for some languages inflection information is also contained in ``head_templates``.
+XXX in the very near future, we will start parsing inflections from the inflection tables into ``forms``, so there is usually no need to use the ``inflection_templates`` data.

 There may also be other fields.